 2. If desired, use a mortar and pestle or spice grinder to grind together the dried parsley, dried shallots (or onions), Spike seasoning, dried thyme, garlic powder, and black pepper.

 4. Trim all fat and tendons from chicken breasts and trim underneath side if needed so chicken pieces are close to the same thickness.
-I like to make small slits crosswise along each chicken breast to help chicken cook more evenly and give more surface for the marinade to stick to.
+I make small slits crosswise along each chicken breast to help chicken cook more evenly and give more surface for the marinade to stick to.

 5. Place chicken in Ziploc bag or container with a snap-tight lid, laying them flat.
 Pour the marinade over over chicken and marinate in refrigerator 4-6 hours or more.
 (Marinating all day is fine if you’re not going to be home.)

-7. Oil the grill (a wadded-up paper towel dipped in oil works well) or spray with non-stick grilling spray; then preheat gas or charcoal grill to medium-high.
+7. Oil the grill (a wadded-up paper towel dipped in oil works fine) or spray with non-stick grilling spray; then preheat gas or charcoal grill to medium-high.
 (You can only hold your hand there for a few seconds.)

 8. When grill is hot lay chicken diagonally across grill grates, top side down first, and cook until you start to see grill marks, about 3 minutes.